-For example, the classic NB 574 is a best-selling New Balance style available in different editions.
+For example, the 574 is a classic and a wide-selling New Balance style available in different editions.
 There are many other retro re-releases which form the sizeable fashion assortment.
-It won’t be a stretch to say that New Balance’s fashion line is as large, if not bigger than its performance running line.
+It won’t be a stretch to say that New Balance’s fashion line is as large, if not bigger than the performance running line.

 And yet, New Balance does a stellar job at separating the two.
 Performance and lifestyle running silhouettes have clear boundaries, unlike adidas and Nike which try to cross-sell both.